tenzir/tenzir/doc/vast.1.md

 `-n` *name*
   Controls the spawn location.
-If `-n` *name* is given, the actor will be spawned on the `vast` node identified by *name*.
+If `-n` *name* is given, the actor will be spawned on the node identified by *name*.
 Otherwise actor the will be spawned on the connected node.

 `-l` *label*